0oSaraho0/Dukeys/README.md

 on media query 836px the nav bar doesn't float left in time and goes to the top of the screen for a very short period.
 I have not fixed this query yet.  it is only on a very small number of screen sizes.  more work needs to be done to get it to go under the title at the correct screen width.

-The footer on the recipe page overlaps with the names of the beers at the bottom.
-I have made a small fix just by making the footer text smaller but this does not really fix the problem.

 # Fixed bug.